Bryce James

 Bryce Maximus James (born June 14, 2007) is an American college basketball player for the Arizona Wildcats of the Big 12 Conference.
-He is the second child of National Basketball Association (NBA) player LeBron James and the younger brother of NBA player Bronny James.
+He is the second child of National Basketball Association (NBA) player LeBron James and businesswoman and philanthropist Savannah James.
+His older brother is NBA player Bronny James.
 He primarily plays the shooting guard position.

 Early life

 James was born on June 14, 2007, in Cuyahoga Falls, Ohio, to LeBron James and Savannah James.
 His brother is fellow basketball player and guard for the Los Angeles Lakers, Bronny James.
 James attended Sierra Canyon School in Chatsworth, Los Angeles until he transferred to Campbell Hall School ahead of his junior year of high school.
 He stayed with Campbell only for a few summertime months, when on August 10, 2023, James announced he would be changing his transfer decision to Notre Dame High School in Sherman Oaks, California.
 On November 21, 2023, James transferred back to Sierra Canyon.

 In December 2022, James signed a name-image-likeness contract with Klutch Sports.